qbism/q2tools-220/README.md

 qrad3
 *   -smooth sets the angle (in degrees) for autophong.
 Default is 44, so it will phong a 9-sided or more prism, but not 8-sided.
 Set to zero to disable.
 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *	-saturation applies to light reflected from surfaces.
 Values < 1.0 desaturate.
 Values >1.0 oversaturate.
 *   Any tga replacement textures found will be used for radiosity.
-*   -basedir sets the base directory, useful if working on a mod.
+*   -basedir sets the base directory.
+Use this if modding other than baseq2.
 Defaults to baseq2.

 qdata